Revisional Breast Augmentation

-Breast implant surgery can sometimes require revisonal surgery to fix various complications including leaks, capsular contraction, rippling, bleeding, and more.
+Breast implant surgery can sometimes require revisional surgery to fix breast augmentation for various complications including leaks, capsular contraction, rippling, bleeding, and more.
 As a breast augmentation specialist, Dr. Usha Rajagopal has helped hundreds of women regain their desired breast shape and size.

 Capsular contraction can occur when capsules of tightly-woven fibroblasts naturally form as the body’s response to an implant.
 They wall the implant off and sometimes begin squeezing the implant.
 Capsular contraction may be caused by contamination, rupture or leakage, and bleeding, and the complication can be painful and distort the appearance of the breast.
 It requires removing the implant & scar tissue & re-inserting the implant.
 There’s increased risk of capsular contraction with silicone gel implants as well as implant placement above the muscle (subglandular), or insertion of the implant via the nipple.
-Board certified plastic surgeon Dr. Rajagopal is experienced at helping patients dealing with capsular contraction.
+Board certified plastic surgeon Dr. Rajagopal is experienced at helping patients dealing with capsular contraction and is able to fix breast augmentation.

 Double Bubble Deformity